mblwhoi/drupal_faceted_search/README.txt

 to implement new facets.

-Current status
-**************

-This module is undergoing development.
-The provided features and API might still change without warning.

-Although this code uses some object-oriented programming, it is still compatible with PHP 4 at the moment (but not as much tested as with PHP 5).

 Caution
 *******

 Faceted Search is database-intensive.
 If your server can barely keep up with your traffic, this package will make things worst.
-Make sure to benchmark performance before deploying this system on a busy site.
+Make sure to benchmark performance before deploying this system on a busy site or on a site with many thousand nodes.

 Requirements